truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ![image9](/images/pos-faq/q3-c.png)

-I object to the concept of "keeping issuance low" (which is the Coinbase-Rot paradox).
+As stated above, I object to the possibility of "keeping issuance low" (which is the Coinbase-Rot paradox).
 And I disagree that there will be economic surplus.
 I think Vitalik is overestimating the size of these "gains" -- they would be tiny breadcrumbs spread over a vast population of stakers.
-And staking *would* be annoying, and so there would likely be very low surplus.
+And staking *would* be annoying, and so per capital (or per staked $) there would likely be very low surplus.

 As I pointed out in the original article, claiming that "it is very easy to stake" is analogous to claiming that "it is very easy to hash".
-But greater efficiency of mining equipment just translates to *more* total hashing.
+But **greater efficiency of mining equipment merely results in correspondingly greater hashing**.
 To see this, imagine two worlds in which the block reward is worth $100: inefficient and efficient.
 In the inefficient world, hashes cost $1/hash, but in the efficient world they cost $0.00001/hash.
 In both worlds, miners will spend $100 total -- in the first, on 100 hashes; in the second, on 1,000,000 hashes.

-## Conclusion
+## Summary

-I go through the PoS FAQ and reply, line by line.

-The three major differences, as I see them:
+We have three major differences, as I see them:

 1. Vitalik believes that "prestaked" funds do not count as "locked up", even though funds cannot be used for two purposes at once.
 2. Vitalik does not endorse the Coinbase-Rot paradox, for unknown reasons.
 3. Vitalik continues to believe that staking is not a big deal because it is easy and convenient to do.
 I agree, but Vitalik does not reply to my argument that --if staking is indeed very easy and convenient-- it will result in tremendously high rates of staking, resulting in great waste (and tiny rewards per staker).

+We agree that PoS and PoW can have different security levels and different security models.
+Vitalik thinks he can trade off some of this security, in return for reducing waste, but he has not explained how he plans to do this to my satisfaction (ie, the C-R paradox).
+It is also unclear to me if this is even desirable (perhaps security is generally more important than 'waste').

-I suppose his strongest line, would be to take the first objection and try to argue that [a] there is no investment which is comparable to pre-staking, because pre-staking is ultra-short duration -- therefore, society does not have to forgo anything as it watches [b] other similar investments (for example, 4 week treasury bond or leaving money in a savings account for 1 month) are not significantly crowded out, nor does [c] the convenience of holding cryptocash on demand become *too great*, thus crowding out all investments and purchases.
+I suppose that Vitalik's strongest pro-PoS argument, would be to take the first objection and try to argue that 'there is no investment which is comparable to pre-staking', therefore, society does not have to forgo anything as it watches users compete with each other over where/how to temporarily lock their checking accounts.
+Vitalik could try to argue that he had created something new and valuable (the ultra-short duration investment) at exactly the same time that he had "wasted" it.
+This is similar to [Bram Cohen's PoSPaT](https://www.youtube.com/watch?v=aYG0NxoG7yw&list=PLxiUDysqkJ9x6VsYjjphSA79pEHiMwdI_&index=16) which would make unused hard drive space valuable and then immediately consume ("waste") this value.

+However, this is difficult, as short-duration investments (eg, 4 week treasury bond, savings account for 1 month, commercial paper) already exist.
+And even if they did not exist today, ultra-short duration investments *could* be invented.
+Similarly, Bram's examples would "re-become" wasteful if something like [Sia](sia.tech) or (old-style) Wuala ever got off the ground.

+## Conclusion

+I go through the PoS FAQ and reply, line by line.

+I still do not believe that PoS represents a significant improvement over PoW.
+A world of PoS is still one of greater scarcity of capital, and a world of PoW is still one of greater scarcity of silicon/electricity.
+The dollar value (or gold value) of each of the two types of waste will tend to be exactly equal.

+The two are still very very similar.
+But PoW we already have, and it has been working for years.
+PoS is new, untested, complex, and often tends to be associated with dishonesty.
+PoS also -very suspiciously- requires a team of highly skilled researchers to constantly be looking in on it.
+I continue to believe that PoS research is itself a 'waste' of money and time.